Kurt Busiek: Career

 In 2004, Busiek began a new Conan series for Dark Horse Comics.
 In December 2005, he signed a two-year exclusive contract with DC Comics.
-Following DC's "Infinite Crisis" storyline, he teamed with Geoff Johns on the eight-part story arc "Up, Up and Away!" that ran in both Superman titles as part of DC's company-wide "One Year Later" storyline.
+After DC's "Infinite Crisis" storyline, he teamed with Geoff Johns on the eight-part story arc "Up, Up and Away!" that ran in both Superman titles as part of DC's company-wide "One Year Later" storyline.
 In addition, he began writing the DC title Aquaman: Sword of Atlantis from issues #40–49.
 Busiek became the sole writer of the Superman series with issue #654 (Sept.
 2006) and Carlos Pacheco became the series' artist.
 Busiek and Pacheco developed an extended storyline featuring Arion coming into conflict with Superman.
 The plotline concluded in Superman Annual #13.
-Busiek wrote a 52-issue weekly DC miniseries titled Trinity, starring Batman, Superman and Wonder Woman.
-Each issue except for the first featured a 12-page main story by Busiek, with art by Mark Bagley, and a ten-page backup story co-written by Busiek and Fabian Nicieza, with art from various artists, including Tom Derenick, Mike Norton and Scott McDaniel.
+Busiek wrote a 52-issue weekly DC miniseries titled Trinity starring Batman, Superman and Wonder Woman.
+Each issue except for the first featured a 12-page main story by Busiek, with art by Mark Bagley, and a ten-page backup story co-written by Busiek and Fabian Nicieza with art from various artists, including Tom Derenick, Mike Norton, and Scott McDaniel.